 Whether you’re looking to get your Doctor of Pharmacy (PharmD) and are weighing your school options or you’ve have already graduated and are trying to figure out the best way to pay back your loans, it’s important to make a sound financial decision.
 There’s a lot of money at stake here.

-It can get confusing when a PharmD owes or is projected to owe more than 1.5 times their income in student loans because they have many different options to paying back their debt.
-There’s no one-size-fits-all, but there is the best plan for a particular circumstance.
+It can get confusing when a PharmD owes or is projected to owe more than one and a half times their income in student loans because they have many different options to paying back their debt.
+There’s no one-size-fits-all.
+But there is the best plan for a particular circumstance.